SHARE THIS REPORT

 With this kind of business continuity plan in place for ransomware, the benefits are clear:

 Intermedia is the world’s largest independent provider of hosted Exchange.
-Our Office in the Cloud™ suite of cloud IT services includes Hosted Exchange, Email Security and Email Archiving along with over 25 other essential business tools.
-Our services are fully integrated, secure and mobile, with management through our central HostPilot™ control panel and backed by our Worry-Free Experience™ that includes a 99.999% uptime guarantee and 24/7 support with typical hold times of less than 60 seconds.
+Our Office in the Cloud™ suite of cloud IT services includes Exchange Email, Email Security and Email Archiving along with over 25 other essential business tools.
+Our services are fully integrated, secure and mobile, with management through our central HostPilot™ control panel and backed by our Worry-Free Experience™ that includes a 99.999% uptime guarantee and J.D.
+Power certified 24/7 support.